-Common osteoporosis drug slows formation of new boneApril 17th, 2013 in Medications /
+Common osteoporosis drug slows formation of new boneApril 17, 2013 in Medicine & Health / Medications

 Although the drug zoledronic acid slows bone loss in osteoporosis patients, it also boosts levels of a biomarker that stops bone formation, according to a recent study accepted for publication in The Endocrine Society's Journal of Clinical Endocrinology & Metabolism (JCEM).